spineki/spineki.github.io/content/articles/closures_as_iterators.md

 The main goal of this post was to present a little framework that could be reused to ease the writing of Iterators in C++ 17/20.

-From what I tested, since closures act a syntaxic sugar for anonymous structs, this is a zero-cost abstraction.
+From what I tested, since closures act as syntactic sugar for anonymous structs, this is a zero-cost abstraction.
 See the compilation result of

 ```cpp
 int main() {